top of page

 Before you apply, review both your personal and business credit reports.
 Lenders assess both when evaluating your SBA loan eligibility.

-• Use credit improvement to help address inaccuracies or outdated negative items.
+• Use credit improvement strategies to address inaccuracies or outdated negative items.

 • Implement business credit solutions so your company has an independent credit profile.